nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 ```
 Note: These instructions only provide a starting point for testers to work on; testers are expected to do more *exploratory* testing.
 ```

+# Launch

+Here are the instructions for launching the app:
+* Download the jar file and copy into an empty folder
+* Go to your terminal and make sure the directory is the one with the jar file.
+* Type `java -jar EssenMakanan.jar` and run the command.
+* Expected: A welcome message should appear.
+If this is your first time running the jar, there will be a few messages related to the app creating a folder, text files for storage and a log file.

+# Adding a shortcut

+**Prerequisites**:

+- Ingredient `bread` should be added into the ingredient list beforehand using `add i/bread,2,pc`.
+Ingredient called `apple` should not be in the list.

+**Test Cases**:

+- `add sc/bread,2`
+  Expected: A shortcut for adding `2` quantity of ingredient `bread` will be added into the shortcut list.

+- `add sc/apple,2`
+  Expected: Exception will be thrown due to not available ingredient.

+# Viewing shortcuts

+**Prerequisites**:

+- There should be at least 1 shortcut in the list.

+**Test Case**:

+- `view sc`
+  Expected: All available shortcuts will be displayed.

+# Editing shortcuts

+**Prerequisites**:

+- There should be at least 1 shortcut in the list.

+**Test Cases**:

+- Ingredient `bread` and `apple` should be added into the ingredient list beforehand using `add i/bread,2,pc` and `add i/apple,1,kg`.

+- `edit i/bread n/apple q/3`
+  Expected: Shortcut for `bread`.